coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

     6. End text initiator
  ### Finished
 Thank you for your efforts, we really appreciate this.
-Thanks to your and your family's help, we can better help other families like yours in their internal family communication.
+Thanks to you and your family's help, we can better help other families like yours in their internal family communication.
 We will notify you as soon as a new version of the app is available for download.
 Of course, all your family gestures will be saved, so you can take them with you for the future.
 The guide remains open for use and you may continue to practice and play with the gestures.

-As a final step, we would like to schedule a video conversation with you and possibly your partner to discuss how you experienced this research and making gestures.
+As a final step, we would like to schedule a video conversation with you and possibly your partner to  learn about your experience and thank you personally.

     7. end in depth video interview
  _We would like to schedule a final video interview with you and (if possible) your partner.to evaluate the research.4 Schedule a date and time at which it is most convenient for you to conduct a video interview._